jessepav/lacygoill-wiki-backup/vim/command.md

 ### Why should I avoid `-count=N` and prefer `-range=N` instead?

-`<count>`  is  replaced  by  the  last  number  between  the  beginning  of  the command-line and the first non-digit of the first argument.
+`<count>`  is  replaced with  the  last  number  between  the beginning  of  the command-line and the first non-digit of the first argument.

 So, if the first argument can be a number or can begin with a number, the latter